GerritCodeReview/k8s-gerrit/Documentation/operator.md

 ### Using helm charts
 Make sure you have [helm](https://helm.sh/) installed in your environment.

-There are two helm charts that you will need to install, in order.
+There are two relevant helm charts.

 #### gerrit-operator-crds